Danko-Lab/utils/proseq/README.md

-Danko lab pipeline for PRO-seq alignment/ QC.
+Danko lab template for PRO-seq alignment/ QC.
 =============================================

 This pipeline is intended for use with data from the standard PRO-seq protocol.
-Note that the recommended steps are slightly different for GRO-seq
+Note that the recommended steps are slightly different for GRO-seq.

 Dependencies:
 -------------